BilkentCompGen/BilkentCompGen.github.io/team/_posts/2014-07-01-vineet-bhakhar.md

 ### After Alkan Lab

 Vineet was an intern in Summer 2014.
-He is now employed as a Software Engineer at [Fi](https://fi.money/).
+After graduation, he was employed as a Software Engineer at [Fi](https://fi.money/).